amcgee/amcgee.github.io/_posts/2014-12-13-custom-markdown-images.md

 There's a fair amount of whitespace to the right of these images.
 Depending on your personal preferences this might be OK, and you could center all post images in CSS, but sometimes you might want to include an image as an "aside", appearing next to the text instead of interrupting its flow.
 This technique has been employed forever in newspaper layouts and is a fairly common practice in blogs (see: wordpress image alignment options).

 Let's say you want to employ this technique.
-Chances are you don't want every single image in every post to be right-justified, so using vanilly javascript you're SOL.
+Chances are you don't want every single image in every post to be right-justified, so using vanilla css you're SOL.
 By some happy coincidence, we've just developed a way to specify both alt and title text in one go, leaving us with a handy slot to stick some arbitrary information specific to each individual image.
 Let's design our tiny little interface first, without implementing anything:

 `![<alt_and_title>](<src> "<alignment>")`